Cash Burn Rate

 • Legal fees

-๐Ÿ‘† By the way, an interesting fact: During the dot-com bubble of the late 1990s, startups often bragged about their high burn rates as a sign of fast growth.
-Today, investors view lower burn rates as a sign of efficient management and sustainability!
+Fun Fact: During the dot-com bubble of the late 1990s, startups often bragged about their high burn rates as a sign of fast growth.
+Today, investors view lower burn rates as a sign of efficient management and sustainability! 💡

 Why It Matters